1934 Auckland Rugby League season: Round 11

 Eric Fletcher debuted for Richmond.
 He became Kiwi #239 the following year.

 Eric Fletcher debuted for Richmond at inside centre.
 He had previously played rugby union for Manawatu and one game for Auckland in 1932.
 He went on to represent Auckland at rugby league twice in 1935 and New Zealand once in the same season.
 In 1936 he moved back to the Manawatu region and resumed his rugby union career as well as playing cricket and golf to high levels.
 In the meantime his younger brother Keith moved to Auckland and played for Richmond from 1936 to 1939.
 Ernie McNeil was concussed in Richmonds loss to Newton and taken to Auckland Hospital but his condition was not serious.
 Alf Mitchell of Richmond was also concussed for Richmond though he did not go to hospital until Sunday morning.
 For Newton their hooker, Maurice Quirke hooked well in the scrums and scored two tries.
-The match between Ponsonby and Marist was played at the Onehunga Recreation Ground and saw Ponsonby win 11-7.
+The match between Ponsonby and Marist was played at the Onehunga Recreation Ground and saw Ponsonby win 11–7.

 Round 12

 Richmond back, Bert Cooke in 1924 as an All Black.

 Richmond back Jack Satherley who later represented New Zealand as a hooker.

-In the match between Ponsonby and Devonport, Trevor O'Leary made his first appearance for Devonport in 2 and a half years after playing for them 44 times from 1928 to 1931.
+In the match between Ponsonby and Devonport, Trevor O'Leary made his first appearance for Devonport in 2 1/2 years after playing for them 44 times from 1928 to 1931.
 In Richmond's win over Marist Bert Cooke scored a try and kicked a conversion and a penalty.
 He began the game at fullback but with Richmond's attack struggling he switched places with Jack Satherley in the five eighths and thereafter the Richmond attack functioned much better.
 Satherley would later go on to represent New Zealand, but in the position of hooker when he made a full time switch there in 1935.
 Earlier in the game Richmond winger Ted Mincham was taken off with a leg injury and was replaced by Swanberg who played well in his place.
 It was reported that Roy Hardgrave did not want to play for Newton which caused some controversy and he then moved to the Mount Albert club where he played two games before being signed by York and moving back to England to continue his professional career.
 He played 89 games for them across four seasons scoring 52 tries.
 He then spent time at Toulouse in 1938 before returning to finish his career at Mount Albert.